 Also, make sure you’re using a cool font that’s legible and draws attention.

 3. Use branding elements to make the event easily recognizable

 Use your brand’s logo, name, color palette, and fonts to help people to recognize your brand.

 Whether you’re creating a photo cover or an illustration, your brand signature is a must.

 4. Find an appealing name for your event

 Never organize an event without a high-sounding name.
 Never create a Facebook event without a name.

-2. Click Create event and start filling in your details.
+2. Click Create Event and start filling in the details

 However, if you’d like to give everyone a chance to ask questions and post in your event, then select Anyone can post.